 The self-service checkout and return desks are at seat height, as are some of the computer terminals.

-A magnifying reading aid is available on the fifth floor of the Library.
+A magnifying reading aid is available on the fourth floor of the Library (room 4044).

-A reading area (6042) with an electric height-adjustable desk is available on the sixth floor.
+A reading area with an electric height-adjustable desk is available on the sixth floor (room 6042).

 The building is fitted with “talking” lifts that tell you in Finnish which floor you are on.